About this project

 • Note that we assign all non-thermal electricity generation (hydro, wind, and solar PV) an efficiency of 100% (zero waste).
 These primary energy flows should then be interpreted with care, since each produces roughly 3× as much electricity per unit primary energy as do thermal sources (gas, coal, oil, nuclear, and geothermal).

 • Contributors.
-This project is led by Liz Moyer, U. Chicago Dept. of the Geophysical Sciences and RDCEP.
-The research lead is Robert Suits, U. Chicago Dept. of History.
-Graphics were built by Nathan Matteson, DePaul University College of Computing and Digital Media, and members of U. Chicago’s Research Computation Center, including Ramesh Nair, Milson Munakami, Kalyan Reddy Reddivari, Sergio Elahi, and Prathyusharani Merla, with the assistance of Benjamin Kleeman, DePaul University.
+This project is led by Liz Moyer, U. Chicago Dept. of the Geophysical Sciences; the research lead is Robert Suits, University College London, Dept. of History.
+Graphics were built by Nathan Matteson, DePaul University College of Computing and Digital Media, and by members of U. Chicago’s Research Computation Center, including Daniel Blandes, Ramesh Nair, Milson Munakami, Kalyan Reddy Reddivari, Sergio Elahi, and Prathyusharani Merla.

 License.
 Licensed for public use under the Apache License, Version 2.0.
 You may not use this file except in compliance with the License.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an as-is basis, without warranties or conditions of any kind, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.